 A degree in finance may be a good choice if you're strong with numbers and enjoy taking a deep dive into investing.
 Finance careers start with your education.
 From there, anything is possible depending on your talents, preferences and work ethic.

-In a nutshell, a finance career is about managing assets to create wealth for investors or companies.
-The discipline examines how individuals, businesses and institutions raise funds and implement investment strategies.
-A robust financial calculation considers the time between an investment and the future payoff, along with associated risks.
+A financial expert manages assets to create wealth for investors or companies.
+The discipline centres on fund raising and investment activities.
+A robust calculation by a professional in this field will consider the time between an investment and the future payoff, along with associated risks.

-With a finance bachelor's degree, you have a platform for an interesting and lucrative career.
-A 3-year Bachelor of Finance opens up potential careers in banking, financial analysis, portfolio management, financial planning, insurance, trading, and advisory services.
-100% online finance degrees are available from Australian universities.
+The program of study provides a platform for an interesting and lucrative career.
+It opens up potential careers in banking, financial analysis, portfolio management, insurance, trading, and advisory services.

-Finance and Economics is a popular combination of majors for undergraduate students.
-A bachelor degree in finance and economics gives you access to a greater range of jobs when you graduate.
+Economics and Finance is a popular combination for majors and minors among undergraduate students.
+A bachelor degree in these fields gives you access to a greater range of jobs when you graduate.

-Here's an example of a self-constructed Economics and Finance major for the Deakin University Bachelor of Commerce.
+Here is an example of subjects to qualify for an Economics and Finance double major in the Deakin University Bachelor of Commerce.